f3d-app/f3d/CONTRIBUTING.md

 Of course, if you are already using F3D and want to improve it for your specific needs, because you want a feature or found a bug, that is definitely possible.
 Feel free to reach out for guidance by opening an issue or asking on [Discord](https://discord.f3d.app).

-Another way to get started is to improve the documentation, look for typos, or improve the examples and the gallery.
-Please share any ideas you may have!

 ## F3D Development Workflow

 F3D uses [GitLab Flow](https://about.gitlab.com/topics/version-control/what-is-gitlab-flow/).
 In a few words, here is how to contribute: